AIDS Action Committee of Massachusetts

 Founded in 1983, AIDS Action Committee (AAC) of Massachusetts is a not-for-profit, community-based health organization whose mission is to stop the epidemic and related health inequities by eliminating new infections, maximizing healthier outcomes of those infected and at risk, and attacking the root causes of HIV/AIDS.
 Based in Boston, it is New England's oldest and largest AIDS service organization.
-It provides free, confidential services to more than 3,500 men, women and children living with HIV/AIDS as well as prevention services to many thousands of men, women and youth who are not living with HIV or do not know their status.
+Since 2013, it has been operating as part of Fenway Health.
+As of 2022, it has provided free, confidential services to 195,000 men, women and children living with HIV/AIDS as well as prevention services to many thousands of men, women and youth who are not living with HIV or do not know their status.

 History

 In 2010, AIDS Action Committee of Massachusetts merged with Cambridge Cares About AIDS into a new agency operating under the AIDS Action Committee name.
 The organizations joined together after nearly two years of strategic planning and stakeholder-led development.
 The partnership was motivated by the desire to transform the way AIDS services are delivered in the Greater Boston area.
 In 2014, state Representative Carl Sciortino became its executive director.

+In 2013, AIDS Action became a part of Fenway Health, while continuing to offer programs and services under its own name.